Shih-Yu/Articles/Hardhat_Truffle/hardhat_truffle_config.md

     }
 ```

+>You can also use ```"pragma"``` to specify the version of the compiler.
+This will get the version stated in your contract and use that.

 The next step is to set up our networks.

  Truffle provides two ways to create a local blockchain on our computer using [Ganache](https://www.trufflesuite.com/ganache)